Our Experts

 About

-Megan Ryder is an associate research scientist for the EcoMap program at the Anderson Cabot Center for Ocean Life.
-In 2018, she completed her undergraduate degree in Marine Biology and Coastal Ecology at the University of Plymouth.
-Following this, she undertook an MSc in Marine Mammal Science at the University of St Andrews, with an emphasis on differentiating foraging activity in harbor porpoise using Passive Acoustic Monitoring (PAM).
-Prior to joining the EcoMap team, she worked for the Sea Mammal Research Unit Consulting (SMRUC) in Scotland.
-In this role she focused on collaborative strategic research to develop our understanding of marine mammal ecology, and on evaluating the impacts of anthropogenic activity on marine mammals in the UK and further afield.
+Megan Ryder is an associate research scientist for the EcoMAP program at the Anderson Cabot Center for Ocean Life.
+In 2018, she completed her undergraduate degree in Marine Biology and Coastal Ecology, with a thesis that used opportunistic data to assess the distribution of humpback whales in the Northeast Pacific.
+Following this, she undertook an MSc in Marine Mammal Science at the University of St Andrews, focusing on characterizing foraging activity in bottlenose dolphins using passive acoustic monitoring.
+She subsequently joined the Sea Mammal Research Unit Consulting (SMRUC), where she worked on improving methods for baseline marine mammal distribution modeling, and evaluating the impacts of anthropogenic activity on marine mammals in the UK and beyond.
+Within EcoMAP, Megan assesses the impacts of offshore wind development on protected species in U.S. waters, and the effects of climate change on megafauna biodiversity and habitat use.

 wave